 The Jovo Command Line Tools (see the GitHub repository) offer a great starting point for your voice application, as it makes it easy to create new projects from templates.

 This should be downloaded and installed now (see our documentation for more information like technical requirements).
-After the installation, you can test if everything worked with the following command:
+After the installation, you can test if everything worked with the following command (which returns the current version of the CLI):

 Let's create a new project with the